‘Jurassic World: Fallen Kingdom’ After-Credits Scene: Teaser At The End Could Show Where Franchise Is Headed

 Sometimes movies have a special after-credits scene, and Jurassic World: Fallen Kingdom is one of those films, so sit back and relax to find out what could be next for the decades-spanning franchise.
-Warning: this article contains some spoilers.

-According to a Screen Rant report, 2015’s Jurassic World‘s sequel already portrays a darker future for the entire franchise as a whole.
+According to a Screen Rant report, the sequel to 2015’s Jurassic World already portrays a darker future for the entire franchise as a whole.
 Instead of residing on the volcanic Isla Nublar, now the dinosaurs live in the basement of a large mansion, and they’re auctioned off to the highest bidder.

 Eventually, Claire (Bryce Dallas Howard) and Owen (Chris Pratt) let one dinosaur free, and then they all end up escaping.
 In the end, the movie warns that humans must learn to coexist, and the credits roll.
 However, that’s not it.
 People who are extra patient and stay all the way through the credits get an additional scene, which foreshadows coming installments.

 The bonus scene features a group of Pteranodons.
-They fly around the Effiel Tower replica on The Strip in Las Vegas.
+They fly around the Effiel Tower replica on the strip in Las Vegas.
 The dinos clearly spread far from their origins for Jurassic World 3.
 This scene, while enjoyable, is not integral to the movie’s overall story or the setup for the next film, according to Inverse.
-It is, however, interesting to speculate about how those dinosaurs ended up in Vegas, but apparently what happens in Vegas will not stay in Vegas for the 3rd film in the revived franchise.
+It is, however, interesting to speculate about how those dinosaurs ended up in Vegas, but apparently what happens in Vegas will not stay in Vegas for the third film in the revived franchise.

 This is gonna be awesome. @JurassicWorld #FallenKingdom opens TONIGHT!
 Get your tickets now. https://t.co/roFCJveDZZ pic.twitter.com/Rw91cXAw4o